 This test measures the amount of acid backing up into the esophagus.
 It may be ordered to confirm a diagnosis or to periodically monitor your reflux symptoms and treatments.

-Also called and upper endoscopy exam, this procedure is used to examine the lining of the upper GI tract, which is composed of the oral cavity and salivary glands, the esophagus, stomach, and small intestine (duodenum, jejunum and ileum).
+Also called an upper endoscopy exam, this procedure is used to examine the lining of the upper GI tract, which is composed of the oral cavity and salivary glands, the esophagus, stomach, and small intestine (duodenum, jejunum and ileum).

 This procedure is used to treat a fistula, which occurs when two of your organs or vessels form an abnormal connection.
 Fistulotomy opens and drains the fistula, helping it to heal.